knightli/markdown-assistant/README.md

 An assistant for markdown writers.

 For now there is only one feature:
-- Upload images from the clipboard automatically.
+- Upload images or image files from the clipboard automatically.

 ## Upload images from the clipboard